David Nash: 200 Seasons

 The exhibition reflects the artist’s long relationship with Wales, in particular Capel Rhiw, Blaenau Ffestiniog, his home and studio for over half a century.

-200 Seasons, which will be installed across Towner’s four major gallery spaces, will feature key sculptures, films and drawings from the late 1960s to the present day.
+200 Seasons, is installed across Towner’s four major gallery spaces and features key sculptures, films and drawings from the late 1960s to the present day.
 The exhibited sculptures explore the different ways the artist has cut, carved and manipulated wood to produce work that crosses abstraction and figuration, always retaining his trademark reference to the forms of the original tree and the unique qualities of the chosen material.

 David Nash, who lives in Blaenau Ffestiniog and Lewes, has had many important solo exhibitions and international surveys of sculpture and his work is represented in major museum collections around the world.
 Recent major presentations at Yorkshire Sculpture Park (2010-11) and Kew Gardens (2012) have underlined his international importance as a sculptor and land artist.
 Previous exhibitions have included the Serpentine Gallery (London)and the Museum of Metropolitan Art (New York).
 Eighteen Thousand Tides (1996), in Towner’s collection and commissioned by the gallery almost 20 years ago, is also on permanent public display in Manor Gardens, Eastbourne.